 Preheating time is one of the areas where air fryers clearly outperform convection ovens.

 - Most air fryers require little to no preheating at all — typically 2 to 5 minutes, depending on the model and temperature setting.
-That’s because their cooking chamber is compact, and the heating element is positioned close to the food.
-The fan kicks in immediately, pushing hot air around rapidly, which means cooking can begin almost as soon as you turn the unit on.

 - Convection ovens, especially full-sized ones, need significantly more time to preheat — often 10 to 15 minutes or more — because they have a much larger interior volume to bring up to temperature.
-Even countertop convection ovens, though faster than wall-mounted models, still require more time than air fryers due to their larger cavity and thermal mass.

 This difference also affects energy usage.
 While convection ovens are more energy efficient than traditional ovens due to better heat circulation and faster cooking once preheated, they still consume more electricity per session than an air fryer.